Skip to Content

 How do you Make a Crunchy California Roll?

-While crunchy California rolls is a little more time consuming as it involves making tempura batter flakes, it is fairly simple to make and involves four main steps: cooking the sushi rice, making the tempura batter flakes, cutting the vegetables and assembling the ingredients and assembling the sushi roll.
+While preparing crunchy California rolls is a little more time consuming as it involves making tempura batter flakes, it’s fairly straight forward to make and involves four main steps: cooking the sushi rice, making the tempura batter flakes, cutting the vegetables, and assembling the sushi roll.
 Below are step-by-step instructions with pictures outlining each step.

 Cook Sushi Rice